 Cuddalore, situated on the coast of Bay of Bengal is one of the fastest growing cities in the state of Tamil Nadu.
-The name Cuddalore refers to “Sea town” in Tamil language, and the town is indeed abundant with beautiful beaches.
+The name Cuddalore refers to “Sea Town” in Tamil language, and the town is indeed abundant with beautiful beaches.
 The city is also famous for its magnificent temples.

-Tourist Places in and around Cuddalore
+Tourist Places In And Around Cuddalore

-The city has also become a major tourist destination thanks to its numerous beaches.
-The Silver Beach which is the second longest in the state of Tamil Nadu is close to Cuddalore.
+The city has also become a major tourist destination, thanks to its numerous beaches.
+The Silver Beach, which is the second longest in the state of Tamil Nadu is close to Cuddalore.
 Fort St David and the Garden House are other sites in Cuddalore which are worth visiting due to its historical and architectural significance.

-Pichavaram which is famous for its backwaters and water sports is a must visit.
-This is also an expansive Mangrove Forest.
+Pichavaram, which is famous for its backwaters and water sports is a must visit.
+This is also an expansive mangrove forest.
 There are also several islands located close to the mainland which are a huge attraction for bird watchers.

 Boating facilities here is an added attraction.
 Other attractions of Cuddalore include the Lignite Mines, Gadilam Castle, the Capper Hills, Chidambaram and Srimushnam.
 The tsunami that hit the Indian coast on 26th December 2004 had a devastating effect on Cuddalore, however, the city has survived through it with it’s never say die spirit.